 Address food insecurity and food deserts.
 Access to food – and healthy food – is a significant driver of health inequities in Boston.
 Andrea will strengthen the Office of Food Access and ensure that the City is doing more to confront the critical importance of race, ethnicity and culture in food access, food quality, and the impact of food deserts on our communities.

 Expand access to mental health and trauma-informed care and recovery services.
-Boston must develop and invest in new strategies to support residents suffering from the impacts of domestic violence, gun violence, or substance use, and experiencing homelesses often caused by these other issues.
+Boston must develop and invest in new strategies to support residents suffering from the impacts of domestic violence, gun violence, or substance use, and experiencing homelessness often caused by these other issues.
 Andrea will reallocate funding from policing to these critical initiatives, decentralize recovery services from the South End so that they are accessible Citywide, and ensure that mental health services get the support they deserve from City Hall.